 - Have the all-weather wiping efficiency of a beam blade; and

 - Have precise pressure points for exceptional wiping performance.

 For the most part, windshield wipers can be replaced without any tools; however, not all wipers attach the same way.
 There are many different mounting systems.
 Some of the more common ones are:

 Remember the old saying, “You get what you pay for?”
 The cheap blade I bought a few weeks ago was so difficult to remove, that I had to bust it off by cutting the metal with a pliers.
 I couldn’t disengage the blade from the arm.

 If you experience difficulty replacing your wiper blades, stop at your local auto parts store for help.

 Set a schedule

 Set a schedule for replacing your wiper blades.
 Depending on where you live, wiper blades may last 6-12 months.
-Replacing your wiper blades in your garage or driveway on a nice day is key.
+Replacing wiper blades in your garage or driveway on a nice day is critical.
 Unfortunately, many motorists replace them when under duress (i.e., caught in a downpour or snowstorm).

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.